RostislavDublin/rag-lab/docs/deployment.md

 # - Cloud SQL PostgreSQL 15 with pgvector
 # - GCS bucket in same region ($0 egress)
 # - Service Account with IAM roles
-# - .env file with connection details
+# - Root .env file with application config (NOT .env.deploy!)
 # - deployment/credentials.txt with all info

 # 3. Deploy to Cloud Run